Capture and Decay of Electroweak WIMPonium: Analytic and numerical results

 However, in the more general case where SU(2) is broken, the fraction of the wavefunction corresponding to each of the $r$-dependent eigenvectors will evolve with $r$ in a non-trivial way.
 In particular, when the $\chi^0 \chi^0$ and $\chi^+ \chi^-$ states have different masses -- that is, they have different energies as $r \rightarrow \infty$ -- this mass splitting defines the two eigenvectors of the potential matrix at large $r$, whereas at small $r$ Coulomb-like behavior is recovered and the eigenvectors of the matrix correspond to states experiencing attractive (lower energy) or repulsive (higher energy) Coulomb potentials.
 One particularly simple case occurs when the transition between the two regimes is sufficiently slow and adiabatic: then if the wavefunction is purely in the lower-energy eigenstate at large $r$ (i.e. the $\chi^0 \chi^0$ state), it will entirely populate the lower-energy (attracted) eigenstate at small $r$ also.
 Consequently, the $\chi^0 \chi^0$ state effectively feels a purely attractive interaction, and there is no suppression factor in the matrix element to account for the fraction of the state that experiences repulsion and does not contribute to the capture rate.

 If this adiabatic approximation is valid, then the factors of ${\bf I} \cdot \eta_i$ appearing in eq.~\ref{eq:coulombxsec} should be replaced by $1$ for the lowest-energy eigenstate at small $r$ -- i.e. the eigenstate $\eta_i$ corresponding to the largest value of $\lambda_i$ -- and by $0$ for all other eigenstates.
 However, caution is warranted when applying this naive estimate to systems with multiple eigenstates with $\lambda_i > 0$, as eigenstates with smaller values of $\lambda_i$ can yield exponentially larger contributions to the capture cross section (via the $e^{-2 n \lambda_i/\lambda_f}$ factor of eq.~\ref{eq:coulombxsec}), and to our knowledge this behavior has only been studied in systems with a single attracted eigenstate.
+In a simpler multi-state model, with only a single force carrier with mass $m_A$ and coupling $\alpha_A$, \cite{Schutz:2014nka} gave the criterion for this adiabatic rotation to occur as $m_A v_\text{rel} \lesssim 2 \delta$.
+In our model, the equivalent criterion would be $m_W v_\text{rel} \lesssim 2 \delta$, which is generically true for $v_\text{rel} \lesssim 2 \delta/m_W \sim 4 \times 10^{-3}$, independent of the DM mass.